 Makes 4-6 servings

 2-3 medium potatoes, halved –depending on how mild you want the skordalia

 Two 1/2-inch-thick slices sturdy white bread, crusts removed, soaked in water until softened, and squeezed dry

 1/2 cup blanched whole almonds, soaked in water for at least 2–3 hours, or preferably overnight, and drained

 3–5 tablespoons freshly squeezed lemon juice –or more, to taste

 3-6 garlic cloves (to taste)

 Freshly ground black pepper

-6 beets, cooked in boiling salted water until tender, peeled and sliced
+6 beets of any color, cooked in boiling salted water until tender, peeled and sliced

-1 1/2 pound beet greens, chard, or tender green beans, cooked in boiling salted water until just tender, and drained
+1 1/2 pound beet greens, chard, amaranth shoots, or tender green beans, cooked in boiling salted water until just tender, and drained

 Extra-virgin olive oil